quantchristopher/RiskandDerivatives/README.md

 # RiskandDerivatives
-This repository contains samples of my coding history written in the R and Excel/VBA languages.
+This repository contains samples of my coding history written in the R language.

 Each file pertains to various topics in quantitative finance ranging from derivative contract pricing, financial asset return profiling, risk parameterization, risk management, discounted cash flow modeling, and portfolio construction/optimization.
 It has been my intention to provide most files with extensive